The monkey and the coconuts: History

 The origin of the class of such problems has been attributed to the Indian mathematician Mahāvīra in chapter VI, § 1311/2, 1321/2 of his Ganita-sara-sangraha (“Compendium of the Essence of Mathematics”), circa 850CE, which dealt with serial division of fruit and flowers with specified remainders.
 That would make progenitor problems over 1000 years old before their resurgence in the modern era.
 Problems involving division which invoke the Chinese remainder theorem appeared in Chinese literature as early as the first century CE.
 Sun Tzu asked: Find a number which leaves the remainders 2, 3 and 2 when divided by 3, 5 and 7, respectively.
 Diophantus of Alexandria first studied problems requiring integer solutions in the 3rd century CE.
-The Euclidean algorithm for greatest common divisor which underlies the solution of such problems was discovered by the Greek geometer Euclid and published in his Elements in 300CE.
+The Euclidean algorithm for greatest common divisor which underlies the solution of such problems was discovered by the Greek geometer Euclid and published in his Elements in 300 BC.

-Prof. David Singmaster, a historian of puzzles, traces a series of less plausibly related problems through the middle ages, with a few references as far back as the Babylonian empire circa 1700BC.
+Prof. David Singmaster, a historian of puzzles, traces a series of less plausibly related problems through the middle ages, with a few references as far back as the Babylonian empire circa 1700 BC.
 They involve the general theme of adding or subtracting fractions of a pile or specific numbers of discrete objects and asking how many there could have been in the beginning.
 The next reference to a similar problem is in Jacques Ozanam's Récréations mathématiques et physiques, 1725.
 In the realm of pure mathematics, Lagrange in 1770 expounded his continued fraction theorem and applied it to solution of Diophantine equations.